Goldie fined for Glastonbury assault

 He was also told to pay compensation of £500 and costs of £883.

+Witnesses described how Price "puffed his chest out" before pushing Mr Poole back and placing him in a headlock.

+Both men ended up on the floor, with the security guard suffering scratches to his face and neck, a sore ear and a grazed elbow.

-Price previously admitted the offence in March via Facetime from Thailand.
+Price initially claimed he had acted in self defence but subsequently previously admitted the offence in March via Facetime from Thailand.

-He appeared in person alongside his daughter Chance Price, 20, for sentencing on Wednesday.
+He appeared in person alongside his daughter for sentencing on Wednesday.

 Prosecutors offered no evidence against Ms Price, of Leavesden, Hertfordshire, and the case against her was dismissed.